marko-knoebl/slides/sections/vue-basics/10-options-api-basics-en.md

 ## Computed

 - methods in `computed` can compute derived data
-- in general a component should store the _minimal_ state possible (e.g. store the image id, not the entire image URL, don't store redundant data)
+- in general a component should store the _minimal_ state possible (e.g. store the image id, not the entire image URL, avoid redundant data)
 - methods in `computed` are automatically called when one of their dependencies changes

 ## Computed